 I have been unemployed for three months and have been getting calls about my resume.
 What I find challenging is that there are more requests to conduct phone interviews versus face-to-face interviews.
 I am able to sell myself better by meeting a hiring manager in person.
-But because I can’t seem to get personal interviews, doctor I have not been able to move past the phone screen.
+But because I can’t seem to get personal interviews, I have not been able to move past the phone screen.
 What tips can help me get past this process?
 I don’t want this to continue to sabotage my efforts when my resume is creating interest.

 Poor Phone Screen Candidate

 Congratulations on creating an effective resume that gets you noticed!
 You are on the right track back to gaining employment.
 You are correct: Many companies today are using the phone screen as a way to narrow applicant pools and to minimize costs associated with coordinating and scheduling face-to-face interviews.
-However, viagra 60mg preparing for the phone interview is not all that different than preparing for a personal interview.
+However, preparing for the phone interview is not all that different than preparing for a personal interview.
 Review the following tips and implement them into your job search strategy to have the next call move you forward in the hiring process.